TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 :file:`public/typo3temp/assets/`
 """"""""""""""""""""""""""""""""

-Directory :file:`typo3temp/assets/` contains temporary files that should be public available.
+The directory :file:`typo3temp/assets/` contains temporary files that should be public available.
 This includes generated images and compressed CSS and JavaScript files.